EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Good riddance.”
 Draping a sheet of cloth over the girl, the officer began with his report.

 \*\*\*
-My hands lit up and I injected the girl with my divine mana.
+My hands lit up as I injected the girl with my divine mana.
 It didn’t work.

 “Father\!”
 The mother looked distraught, “My daughter, she will wake up won’t she?
 She must be just sleeping, right?”